2003 Major League Baseball postseason: (1) New York Yankees vs. (4) Boston Red Sox

 This was the second postseason series in the history of the Yankees–Red Sox rivalry.
 The Yankees prevailed again, this time in seven games, to return to the World Series for the sixth time in eight years.

 Tim Wakefield pitched six shutout innings as the Red Sox stole Game 1 on the road.
-In Game 2, the Red Sox again jumped out to an early lead, but a Nick Johnson two-run homer put the Yankees in the lead for good as they won by four runs to even the series.
-In Boston for Game 3, the series was marred by a bench-clearing brawl, where Manny Ramírez took exception to a high pitch by Roger Clemens and charged the mound.
+In Game 2, the Red Sox again jumped out to an early lead, but a Nick Johnson two-run homer put the Yankees in the lead for good as they won by four runs to even the series headed to Fenway Park.

+Game 3 was notable for the most infamous moment in the history of the rivalry - a bench-clearing brawl occurred in the bottom of the fourth when Manny Ramírez took exception to a high pitch by Roger Clemens and charged the mound.
 Both benches cleared, and the brawl turned surreal when 72-year-old Yankees bench coach Don Zimmer charged Pedro Martínez.
 Martínez sidestepped Zimmer, placed his hands on Zimmer's head and propelled Zimmer to the ground.
 The Zimmer/Martinez altercation ended there as Yankees trainer Gene Monahan and various Yankees players attended to him.
 The Yankees narrowly held on by a 4–3 score to take a 2–1 series lead.

-Wakefield once again stifled the Yankees’ offense in Game 4 as he pitched seven solid innings as the Red Sox evened the series.
+Wakefield once again stifled the Yankees’ offense in Game 4, pitching seven solid innings as the Red Sox evened the series.
 In Game 5, the Yankees jumped out to a three run lead early, and Mariano Rivera stopped a late rally by the Red Sox as they won to take a 3–2 series lead headed back to the Bronx.
 The Red Sox would win in an offensive slugfest in Game 6 to force a seventh game.
-In Game 7, the Red Sox held a 5–2 lead going into the bottom of the eighth inning, however Boston manager Grady Little made a surprising move and decided not to pull starting pitcher Pedro Martinez.
+In Game 7, the Red Sox held a 5–2 lead going into the bottom of the eighth inning and were five outs away from the pennant, however Boston manager Grady Little made a surprising move and decided not to pull Martinez from the mound.
 This decision proved to be disastrous for the Red Sox, as the Yankees would score three runs in the bottom of the eighth to tie the game at five runs each.
 The game lasted another two innings until the Yankees prevailed in the bottom of the eleventh thanks to a walk-off solo home run by Aaron Boone.
+This was the last pennant the Yankees ever won at the original Yankee Stadium.

 This was the last time the Yankees defeated the Red Sox in the postseason until 2025.
 The Red Sox would get revenge the next year, by overcoming a 3–0 series deficit to defeat the Yankees in seven games and win the World Series, ending the Curse of the Bambino.